The impact of heatwave-driven air conditioning adoption on electricity demand: A spatio-temporal case study for Germany: Introduction

 Therefore, this paper makes two key contributions.
 First, it presents a novel method for estimating the potential impact of rapidly rising AC adoption on electricity demand at a granular level using demographic data.
 Secondly, using this method, it quantifies the effects for a near-future scenario in Germany.

 To achieve this, this paper proceeds as follows.
-Section \ref{sec_method} mathematically describes a widely applicable method for AC-driven electricity demand estimation at high temporal and geographical resolution.
+In Section \ref{sec_related}, related literature is reviewed and a prevailing research gap is identified.
+Section \ref{sec_method} mathematically describes a novel, widely applicable method for AC-driven electricity demand estimation at high temporal and geographical resolution.
 Section \ref{sec_data} provides a case study for mobile AC adoption in Germany based on near-future adoption estimates as well as highly granular census and weather data.
-Section \ref{sec_results} presents the key results of this case study, i.e. the expected hourly electricity demand from mobile AC systems per 1km\textsuperscript{2} census grid cell.
+Section \ref{sec_results} presents the key results of this case study, i.e., the expected hourly electricity demand from mobile AC systems per 1km\textsuperscript{2} census grid cell.
 In Section \ref{sec_discussion} we discuss these findings, limitations and important implications for policy makers and grid operators.
-Section \ref{sec_conclusion} concludes.
+Section \ref{sec_conclusion} summarizes and concludes.